 Enterprise Fellowship Programme

 Applications are now open for the next round of the Enterprise Fellowship Programme (EFP).
-This is the tenth year that the scheme has been run by the Centre for Entrepreneurship team at LJMU and to date over 200 graduates and sandwich year students have started their own businesses, become self-employed or work as a freelancer with help from the programme.
+This is the 10th year that the scheme has been run by the Centre for Entrepreneurship team at LJMU and to date over 200 graduate entrepreneurs have started their business ventures, become self-employed or work on a freelance basis with help from the programme.

-A 5-day intensive training course to kick start your business venture (1st - 5th July 2013).
+- A 5 day intensive training course to kick start your business venture (Monday 13th - Friday 17th January)

 How to apply

-This programme is supported by the European Regional Development Fund NWEC Phase 2 project
+This programme has been generously supported by the European Regional Development Fund.

 tel: 0151 231 3300 | email: email@example.com